America's Most Wanted (professional wrestling): NWA World Tag Team Champions (2002–2005)

 AMW's sixth and final reign as the NWA Tag Team Champions was also the longest reign in the belt's history since its revived inception in 1998.
 They became the longest-reigning NWA World Tag Team Champions in TNA history on March 29, 2006, surpassing The Naturals reign of 24 weeks.
 In the summer of 2006, they feuded with A.J.
 Styles and Christopher Daniels.
-They successfully defended the titles against Styles and Daniels at Sacrifice 2006, before dropping the titles to them at Slammiversary 2006.
+They defended the titles against Styles and Daniels at Sacrifice 2006, before dropping the titles to them at Slammiversary 2006.
 After losing the belts they once again turned into fan favorites and started feuding with the Latin American Xchange (Homicide and Hernandez) in the fall of the year.
-At Genesis 2006, they unsuccessfully challenged LAX for the NWA Tag Team Championship.
+At Genesis 2006, they challenged LAX for the NWA Tag Team Championship.

 Split and feud (2006–2007)

 At Turning Point 2006, AMW lost a flag match to LAX.
 When Storm hit Homicide with a beer bottle, glass flew into the eyes of Harris.
 Storm blamed the loss on Harris.
 AMW got a re-match on the December 14, 2006 edition of Impact! in a "Titles vs. Team" match with the stipulation that AMW would have to split up if they lost.
 They lost after Storm deliberately hit Harris with a beer bottle.

 On the January 11, 2007 episode of Impact!
-Harris did a (kayfabe) sit-down interview with Mike Tenay giving a strong impression his wrestling career could be over.
+Harris did a (kayfabe) sit-down interview with Mike Tenay stating his concerns over his wrestling career.
 Harris was not seen on television until the Against All Odds pay-per-view in which he (wearing an eye patch) went for Storm.
 For several weeks, he continued to attack Storm.
 On the March 1, 2007 episode of Impact!
 Harris claimed his vision was at 30% and vowed revenge on Storm.
 At Lockdown, Harris lost to Storm in Six Sides of Steel match, in which both men were blindfolded.
-It was revealed his vision had been restored, and Harris faced off against Storm at Sacrifice, in a Texas Death match, where Harris came out the victor.
+It was revealed his vision had been restored, and Harris faced off against Storm at Sacrifice, in a Texas Death match, where Harris won.